simonewebdesign/lila/README.md

 Node.js is the only prerequisite.
 Version v13.12+ is recommended, but it should work on v0.9.7 and later versions.

+Run this command on your shell to download the latest lila on your current directory:

+    curl https://raw.githubusercontent.com/simonewebdesign/lila/master/lila > lila && chmod +x lila

+Optional: if you want to use lila without knowing its location, make sure to add the folder where you've downloaded it on the `$PATH` environment variable.

 ## Usage

     lila <mode> server1 server2 ... serverX